 Internships at PVWW happen on a rolling basis, depending on our current schedule, need, and available interns and usually entail 2-10 hours per week.
 Schedules are casual, and since we don’t have a permanent classroom yet (though we're looking around!), most of the work can be done from home, a cafe, the library, wherever you choose - and at your own pace.
 In exchange for your hard work, you’ll get an insider’s look at the Northampton creative writing scene, free Pioneer Valley Writers’ Workshop classes, the opportunity to work alongside authors, editors, and writing instructors, and some valuable skills.
-We are also very happy to write recommendations for those who earn it as well as act as mentors for those seeking writing and publishing guidance.
+We are also very happy to write recommendations and act as mentors for those seeking writing and publishing guidance.
 This is a great opportunity for college students, recent college grads, aspiring writers, and anyone interested in the literary arts.

 The ideal candidate will have the following: • Comfort/familiarity with social media (mainly FB and Twitter) and easy website builders like Weebly. • A desire to work around writers and talk about writing, craft, books. • Experience with or interest in writing and the literary world. • Online research skills, troubleshooting skills, and ability to problem-solve. • Photoshop and Illustrator experience a plus, but not mandatory. • ENTHUSIASM, ability to work independently with minimal direction, meticulous attention to detail, organizational skills, ability to learn new tasks